epistemex/transformation-matrix-js/readme.md

 The matrix can optionally synchronize a canvas 2D context so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.
 It can be used to synchronize DOM elements using the toCSS() / toCSS3D() methods.

+For browsers which support DOMMatrix and/or SVGMatrix it can be used as a supplementary framework to increase flexibility such as working directly with transformed points, perform addition transformation, interpolate animation and so forth.

 Optional Node support.

 No dependencies.